 As a result of intertribal fighting over land sales, British troops were stationed in New Plymouth in 1855.
-In 1860 war finally broke out between Pākehā and Māori over a proposed land sale at Waitara.
-A decade of conflict followed, severely curtailing the development of the town and the surrounding area.
+In 1860 war between Pākehā and Māori broke out over a disputed land sale at Waitara.
+A decade of intermittent conflict followed, severely curtailing the development of the town and the surrounding area.
 New Plymouth’s population fell from 2,944 in 1864 to 1,837 in 1871.

 Visitor Edward Payton wrote about New Plymouth’s reputation after touring the country in 1876: ‘All the great bustling “cities” of the Colony had a patronising way of trying to snub New Plymouth, referring to it in such derogatory terms as the dullest hole in the country ...
 I cannot say I find this impression correct; in fact I have a great liking for this “slow, old hole” ...
 [It] is a quiet, unassuming place and has not done so much to attract immigrants and settlers by exaggerating reports, as some districts have done.
 It seems to me a good sign that the settlers are perfectly contented, and rarely evince any disposition to leave it.’1

 The end of fighting in the 1870s improved New Plymouth’s prospects.
-It did not grow as rapidly as the new settlements of Pātea and Waitara, but by 1885 it had a port, and rail links to the province and Wellington.
+It did not grow as rapidly as the new settlements of Pātea and Waitara, but by 1885 it had a port and a rail link to Wellington.
 It remained the commercial and administrative centre of Taranaki.
 However, in the early 20th century population growth was slower than in the rural districts.

 Throughout the 20th century New Plymouth’s population increased steadily.
 It gained city status (20,000 residents) in 1949.

 Dairy farming remained the mainstay of the economy.
-After the Kapuni and Māui gas fields were discovered in the late 1950s and late 1960s, the petroleum industry contributed to the local economy and brought oilfield workers and executives from all over the world to New Plymouth.
+After the Kapuni and Māui gas fields were discovered in the late 1950s and late 1960s respectively, the petroleum industry contributed to the local economy and brought workers and executives from all over the world to New Plymouth.

-The New Plymouth Savings Bank officially opened for business in mid-1850.
+The New Plymouth Savings Bank officially opened for business in 1850.
 The first deposit was made by Waitera Te Karei, who rode nearly 100 kilometres along the beach from Mōkau to deposit £35.
 By 1960 there were 14 more branches around Taranaki, and in 1964 the name was changed to Taranaki Savings Bank.
-After deregulation of the banking industry in 1984, most New Zealand banks became owned by overseas interests.
-In the face of government opposition, the Taranaki bank determined to remain independent.
+After deregulation of the banking industry in 1984, most New Zealand banks became owned by overseas interests, but the Taranaki bank was determined to remain independent.
 In 1986, it adopted the name TSB Bank and began to operate nationwide.